terryyin/rubygem_digger/notebook/Paper.md

 ## Theory

-**Assumption 1**: We can derive a useful model when applying machine-learning to a large variety of metrics generated from the source code of a vast number of open source projects.
-These projects are labeled as abandoned, and well-maintained.
-This model can be used to predict the probability of becoming abandonware for other software projects.
+**Assumption 1**: We can derive a useful predictive model of abandonware by applying machine learning to a large variety of metrics generated from the source code of a vast number of open source projects using a subset of projects that are labeled as abandoned or well-maintained.
+This model can be used to predict the probability for a software projects to become abandonned.

-**Assumption 2**: The prediction model will improve in accuracy when using change history rather than a static view of one version of the software.
+**Assumption 2**: The accuracy of the prediction model should improve if change history is considered in addition to simple static view of one version of the software.
 I assume the change data and process-related metrics contain more information about the defect distribution in software than the source code itself (Moser 2008).

-**Prototype software**: A prototype software is built to implement and verify the assumptions.
+**Prototype software**: A prototype software is built to implement and verify the above assumptions.
 The software project is hosted at https://github.com/terryyin/rubygem_digger under the MIT License (Rosen 2005).
+[IVZ: is this needed under Theory?]

 Hayes (2014)'s data science process model divides the process into raw data collection, data processing, data cleaning, exploratory data analysis (EDA), machine learning and the final data product.
 In my prototype software, each part may be built with a different programming language.

-The raw data collection, data processing, and data cleaning part are built using the Ruby programming language.
-Choosing Ruby is because of the subject being studied is RubyGems.
+Raw data collection, data processing, and data cleaning parts were built using the Ruby programming language.
+The choice of Ruby was mainly because of the on the focus on RubyGems.
 It's easier to use the same programming language to extract information.
+[IVZ: Weak argument.
+Downloading and data pre-processing should be mostly language independent.
+You also say above that your own tool (lizard) handles multiple languages]

 Another reason for choosing Ruby is the Ruby on Rails web service framework (Bächle & Kirchberg 2007).
-Because of the heavy load of computing resource needed for the job, I built a simple distributed computing system using Ruby on Rails.
+Downloading, parsing and analyzing the source code of all the packages on RubyGems requires significant computational resources.
+Ruby on Rails allowed me to build a simple distributed computing system with relative ease.

-The exploratory data analysis (EDA), machine learning and the final data product is developed with the Python programming language.
-The reason for choosing Python is because it's rich toolboxes of big data and machine learning libraries.
-I mainly use the Scikit-learn library (Pedregosa, et al 2011) for this job.
+The exploratory data analysis (EDA), machine learning and the final data product was developed using Python programming language.
+The reason for choosing Python is because of its rich collection of big data and machine learning libraries.
+I mainly used the scikit-learn library (Pedregosa et al. 2011) which is built on top of the NumPy library.
 Another reason for using Python is the Jupyter platform (Kluyver et al. 2016).
-Jupyter is an interactive platform to create reproducible computational workflows.
-Jupyter is implemented in Python and has splendid support for using Python in it.
+Jupyter is an interactive platform for creating reproducible computational workflows.
 Scikit-learn library works perfectly in Jupyter.
 Jupyter is a nearly perfect EDA platform for me.

-Numpy, Pandas and Matplotlib are used in the EDA process.
+In addition to scikit-learn and numpy, Pandas and Matplotlib were used in the EDA process.
 The Python code that imports these libraries is:

 ```python
 import numpy as np